top of page

 Consultation and Clinical Evaluation

-An orthodontic consultation is a focused clinical assessment to determine whether orthodontic treatment is indicated and to define appropriate next steps based on individual findings.
+An orthodontic consultation is a clinical assessment to determine whether treatment is appropriate and to define next steps based on individual findings.

 The evaluation includes examination of dental alignment, bite relationships, jaw relationships, growth status where relevant, oral health considerations, and functional factors that may influence treatment planning or risk management.